ga-wdi-boston/jquery-ajax-delete/README.md

 Let's write that curl command into a script.

-### Code Along: AJAX Single Book
+### Lab: AJAX Single Book

-Again, we'll take a stepped approach:
+Again, take a stepped approach:

 1. Add a text input for a book id to the form in `index.html`.
 1. Retrieve the value of the id, if any, in the submit handler.